tor/libbandit/README.md

 You can lookup the Gittins index in a table with `makegittins lookup <file> <horizon> <T>` where <horizon> is the number of rounds remaining and <T> is the number of samples from that arm.

+A larger pre-computed table for horizon 10,000 and tolerance 0.000005 is available for download from http://downloads.tor-lattimore.com/gittins/10000.zip.

 ##Contributing